 Generally speaking, taking on a home project yourself will take a bit longer than if you were to hire a professional.
 Not because you’re doing anything wrong, necessarily, but there are efficiencies to be gained by doing something repeatedly.
 If practice makes perfect, it also sometimes makes things go smoother, resulting in less unexpected time delays.

 Consider the amount of time the project would take to have completed professionally (don’t be afraid to ask about timelines when interviewing professionals).
 Then think about how long the same project would take you.
-Be realistic and allow for unforeseen circumstances.
+Set a realistic timeline and allow for unforeseen circumstances.
 You may wish to allocate extra time to allow for a learning curve.
 Consider what may happen if your DIY timeline gets extended — and if the consequences of a longer timeline are simply an inconvenience (your house is a mess or you can’t use a spare room) or if it could have a potential negative impact on your home.

 Do you already own, or can you borrow, the necessary tools to complete the job?
 If not, consider how expensive these tools are to purchase and whether or not you are likely to use them again in the future.
 What skills are necessary to complete the job properly?
 Is it something you already know or will you need to figure it out as you go along?
 Before attempting a home improvement project on your own, be sure to fully research each step before starting.
 Many DIYers look to YouTube videos for instruction.
 Some tasks look easy — especially when demonstrated by a professional — but they may be challenging to complete for those who don’t have the experience.